-Back in the states a few weeks later, Ray was on his way to the east coast, headed toward Erie, PA when he encountered a man named Mike Halleen.
+Back in the states a few weeks later, Ray was on his way to the east coast, headed toward Erie, Pennsylvania when he encountered a man named Mike Halleen.
 Mike told Ray he was working on a project for raising money to buy Bibles for Russia, and that he ought to get involved with it.
 Ray hesitated and thanked him, then said "you know we have no people in Russia."
-That ended the matter, or so he thought.
-Ray travelled on to Jamestown, New York where he had been invited to a mission banquet and then to preach at two local churches.
+That ended the matter, or so he

 That Saturday night, he had a wonderful time and dinner at the First Covenant Church banquet where he spoke about world mission and outlined what the denomination was doing around the world.
 In attendance listening was Daniel.
 Recently he had been working up a strategic plan for developing Christian radio stations in Russia, outlining how the new Russian laws and broadcast regulations could be followed, as well as the technical infrastructure needed to make it happen.

-As Ray finished his presentation and we preparing to leave, Daniel came up to him and said "I don't know if you remember me, but we met some years ago up at KICY in Nome."
-Ray remembered Dan, not only at KICY, but at North Park College where he had some information from his son Mark back in 1976 about this "wayward kid."
+As Ray finished his presentation and was preparing to leave, Daniel came up to him and said "I don't know if you remember me, but we met some years ago up at KICY in Nome."
+Ray remembered Daniel, not only at KICY, but at North Park College where he had some information from his son Mark back in 1976 about this "wayward kid."

 Ray said, "what are you doing Dan?" to which he replied, "well I've just come back from Magadan, Russia where I was doing research on my doctoral dissertation and working on communication projects."
 He reached into his pocket and pulled out a three page letter and said "I have a dream."
 Ray asked him what kind of dream, and Daniel shared that his dream was to build a Christian radio station in Magadan.
 Ray stood there in disbelief and said, "tell me about it."
-Dan went ahead and explained all the parameters of the project, the Russian people and officials he knew at the many state broadcast organizations, and the chances for success in getting a radio frequency and studio built.
-Then Dan also said,

-"oh, by the way, I own an apartment and a car in Magadan."
-As Dan was talking, Ray thought to himself, "Yes, but what about the money?"
+Daniel went ahead and explained all the parameters of the project, the Russian people and officials he knew at the many state broadcast organizations, and the chances for success in getting a radio frequency and studio built.
+Then Daniel also said, "Oh, by the way, I own an apartment and a car in Magadan."
+As Daniel was talking, Ray thought to himself, "Yes, but what about the money?"

 Ray was also contemplating the past situation with KICY Radio, when it had been turned over from the World Mission department to the Covenant's Home Mission office.
-The switch got Ray and the world mission folks out of the radio business, much to his reliefuntil that evening in Jamestown.
+The switch got Ray and the world mission folks out of the radio business, much to his relief--until that evening in Jamestown.

-The next morning, Ray was supposed to preach at the Zion Covenant Church, but his voice had given out.
+The next morning, Ray was supposed to preach at Zion Covenant Church, but his voice had given out.
 Daniel showed up and offered to preach in his place, then shared about his vision for Russia.
 After the service, Ray left Jamestown bound for Chicago with a check for \$10,000 in his hand.
 Something was up, and he wasn't quite sure what.
 He didn't commit to anything, and Daniel assumed nothing would come out of it, so he went back home and resumed his studies.

-Ray eventually came to a realization; "even a hard-headed Swede gets the impression that God is at work, because the mission is God's mission, not ours, but his."
+Ray eventually came to a realization; "even a hard-headed Swede gets the impression that God is at work, because the mission is God's mission, not ours, but His."
 He understood that he had to get in line with where the Lord is going, and it was clear that God had to nudge him and even hit him on the side of the head.
 Ray finally got the impression that God was doing something here and wanted the Covenant to be a part of what He was doing.